-I once thought that creating bundles was not a good use of time, but after I read The Book of Bundles: A Guide to Creating and Selling Bundles on Amazon, my mind was opened to the profit possibilities bundles offer Amazon sellers.
+I once thought that creating bundles was not a good use of time, but then I discovered the video course, Wholesale Bundle System.
+After taking that course, my mind was opened to the profit possibilities bundles offer Amazon sellers.

-This book showed me why some bundles sell frequently and why some are duds.
-The book opened up my eyes on how to create professional looking photos without having to be a professional photographer.
-The Book of Bundles also showed me how to find the most relevant keywords customers are using to search for the bundle I want to sell.
+This course showed me why some bundles sell frequently and why some are duds.
+The videos opened up my eyes on how to create professional looking photos without having to be a professional photographer.
+The Wholesale Bundle System also showed me how to find the most relevant keywords customers are using to search for the bundle I want to sell.
 The course really does tell you exactly what you need to do to create and sell successful bundles.

-With step-by-step instructions for those who are new to bundling, as well as advanced tips for more seasoned bundlers, this book is filled with profitable strategies and suggestions on creating fast-selling bundles on Amazon.
-Anita even simplifies and explains the sometimes confusing step of getting UPC exemptions for bundles.
+With step-by-step instructions for those who are new to bundling, as well as advanced tips for more seasoned bundlers, this course is filled with profitable strategies and suggestions on creating fast-selling bundles on Amazon.
+They even simplify and explain the sometimes confusing step of getting UPC exemptions for bundles.

 If you’re thinking of adding bundles to your Amazon business, and you want to be sure you’re doing everything the right way, then I highly recommend the Wholesale Bundle System.